 Romeo Dallaire Public School was built in 2009 serving a diverse community in north Ajax.
 Our mission is Peace, Passion and Purpose, aptly chosen in honor of our name sake General Romeo Dallaire.
 We are a community that values lifelong learning.
 We work together, respecting our different economic, cultural and learning needs and have implemented a character education program that reinforces these common values.

-Our school is dual track, providing both English and French Immersion instruction and is one of the larger schools in the Durham District School Board with a current population of over 900 students.
-Our students are given the opportunity to experience a variety of clubs and co-curricular activities.
+Our current student population is just over 500 and our students are given the opportunity to experience a variety of clubs and co-curricular activities.
 Students have a choice among choirs, bands, art, athletics, library, community service and other events outside the usual hours to round out their school life.

 Who is Roméo Dallaire?

 Roméo Dallaire was selected as the name of our school through a rigorous process that begin with an appeal through the newspaper and the Durham Board website for name submissions.
 The submissions were then voted on by an ad-hoc committee of parents, students, Trustees, a Superintendent, and a school Administrator.
 One of the traditions of the Durham Board is to honour Canadians who have made a significant contribution of which Roméo Dallaire qualifies.
 The passion and purpose that Roméo Dallaire demonstrates will aid as a positive role model for our students.
 Roméo Dallaire is a Canadian Senator, humanitarian, author and retired General.